 ILFC is named in a lawsuit in connection with the 2009 crash of an Airbus A310-300 aircraft owned by ILFC and on lease to Yemen Airways-Yemenia, a Yemeni carrier ("Hassanati Action").
 The Hassanati plaintiffs are families of deceased occupants of the flight and seek unspecified damages for wrongful death, costs, and fees.
 The Hassanati Action commenced in January 2011 and was pending in the United States District Court for the Central District of California.
 On February 18, 2014, the district court granted summary judgment in ILFC's favor and dismissed all of the Hassanati plaintiffs' remaining claims.
 The Hassanati plaintiffs appealed.
 On March 22, 2016, the appellate court rejected the appeal.
 On April 22, 2016, the Hassanati plaintiffs refiled their action at the trial court.
-The trial court granted ILFC's motion to dismiss the Hassanati plaintiffs' second complaint on November 22, 2016, and entered judgment in favor of ILFC.
-The Hassanati plaintiffs appealed and the appellate court rejected their appeal on September 17, 2018.
+The trial court granted ILFC's motion to dismiss the Hassanati plaintiffs' remaining claims.
+The Hassanati plaintiffs appealed and the appellate court rejected their appeal on September 17, 2018